Building on Bitcoin: An Introduction

 Building on Layer 1

-Building on Layer 1 of Bitcoin refers to building directly on the Bitcoin blockchain.
+Building on layer 1 of Bitcoin refers to building directly on the Bitcoin blockchain.

-For example, you can build on Bitcoin layer 1 using Bitcoin Ordinals.
 Bitcoin Ordinals are satoshis that have been inscribed with metadata, enabling the creation of Bitcoin Ordinal NFTs and Bitcoin-native fungible assets, such as BRC-20 tokens.
 The SegWit and the Taproot soft forks paved the way for this development in the Bitcoin network.

 Building on Layer 2

 Layer 2 refers to protocols built on top of the Bitcoin blockchain using off-chain processing elements to improve the scalability and utility of Bitcoin.

 Layer 2 applications can run independently from the network and add more use cases to the Bitcoin ecosystem.
 Stacks is one of the most promising Bitcoin layer 2 protocols.
-Other examples include Rootstock, Mintlayer, and the Lightning Network.
+Other examples include Build on Bitcoin (BoB), Merlin Chain, Rootstock, and the Lightning Network.

 Why Are More and More Blockchain Developers Building on Bitcoin?